 Think of it this way: “If your report is due on Tuesday, you are not going to turn it in on Wednesday to take the time to move data into the right spot.”

-The key is to have the right system in place that works for your team as a whole and makes processes easy.
+The key is having the right system that works for your team as a whole and makes processes easy.

 “It is so hard to manage the long-term goals and the short-term deadlines,” Jenn added.
 “I can relate to that.
 You aren’t going to miss a deadline to follow an administrative step.”